ArdisFoxx/boss-beat/README.md

 # Boss Beat

-A system-agnostic Foundry VTT module that replaces a hand-timed "wait N seconds then reveal the boss" macro with something scrubbed to the beat.
-It only talks to Foundry's core APIs plus Boss Splash and Boss Bar - nothing in it depends on any particular game system.
+A system-agnostic Foundry VTT module that replaces a hand-timed "wait N seconds then reveal the boss" with something perfectly timed to the music.

 Pick a boss's song from the file browser, scrub it to the exact moment you want the reveal to land, and drop a marker there.
 Boss Beat saves that